anonaddy/addy.io/source/_articles/creating-new-email-aliases.md

 The alias will show up in your dashboard automatically as soon as it has forwarded its first email.

+This works the same way for custom domains, your aliases are created as soon as they receive their first email.

 <div class="flex justify-center my-8">
   <img class="shadow" src="/assets/img/help-alias.jpg" alt="New Alias" title="New Alias">
 </div>